wendy-xiaozong/Brain-Segmentation/README.md

 - [ ] add one more layer without using concat
 - [ ] force to upload once to github to clear some redundant file

+# Reading to do
+- [ ] Reading the paper: Bringing Background into the Foreground:
+Making All Classes Equal in Weakly-supervised Video Semantic Segmentation (Whether to include the background??)
+- [ ] Finding more paper to read!

 ## Try